vankesteren/payplay/README.md

 2. Press the three dots (⋮) in the top-right corner
 3. Click "add to home screen"
 4. Select the option to install the app

+### Usage

+Simply press "start" and start paying.
+Hold the NFC-enabled card up to the NFC chip in your phone.
+This will trigger the payment!
+The optimal location is likely on the back of your phone, see e.g., [this article](https://support.bagtag.com/hc/en-us/articles/4417056455185-Where-to-the-find-NFC-location-per-phone-brand).